toddmaustin/bringup-bench/README.md

 /* read a character from the in-memory file */ int libmin_mgetc(MFILE *mfile);
 ```

+## Hash-Alone execution

+Hash-alone execution targets (e.g., hashalone-host, hashalone-spike) allow pure bare-metal benchmark execution.
+As such, benchmarks configured for the hash-alone targets can execution completely and verify their results with NO output or input devices.
+To run the benchmark, simply load its binary and jump to the start address specified in the ELF binary.
+When the libmin_success() interface is called, simply spin to terminate the program.
+At completion, the memory variable "__hashval" contains a hash signature of the output of the program as it run, since in this target mode all libtarg_putc() output goes to a FNV1a hash function.
+The final hash value will indicate the full output of the program.
+To verify the hash function, use one of the reference hash-alone targets (e.g., hashalone-host, hashalone-spike).
+For RISC-V targets, to debug a hash-alone output hash signature mismatch, simply use the hashalone-spike target as your golden model -- this target will run the RISC-V binaries deterministically and with the same addresses each time, so it is possible to perform a cycle-by-cycle comparisons against your design-under-test.

 ## Porting the Bringup-Bench to other targets